mezzio/mezzio-session/docs/book/persistence.md

 - Store the identifier in the session data under a "magic" key (e.g., `__SESSION_ID__`).

-The first approach is problematic when using zend-expressive-session in an async environment such as [Swoole](https://swoole.co.uk) or [ReactPHP](https://reactphp.org), as the same persistence instance may be used by several simultaneous requests.
-As such, version 1.1.0 introduces a new interface for `Zend\Expressive\Session\SessionInterface` implementations to use:
+The first approach is problematic when using mezzio-session in an async environment such as [Swoole](https://swoole.co.uk) or [ReactPHP](https://reactphp.org), as the same persistence instance may be used by several simultaneous requests.
+As such, version 1.1.0 introduces a new interface for `Mezzio\Session\SessionInterface` implementations to use:
-`Zend\Expressive\Session\SessionIdentifierAwareInterface`.
+`Mezzio\Session\SessionIdentifierAwareInterface`.
 This interface
 defines a single method, `getId()`; implementations can thus store the identifier internally, and, when it comes time to store the session data, persistence implementations can query that method in order to retrieve the